19hours/sg-statutes/Acts/Income Tax Act.md

 (v) a finance company licensed under the Finance Companies Act (Cap.
 108);

 (vi) a holder of a capital markets services licence licensed to carry on business in the following regulated activities under the Securities and Futures Act (Cap.
-289) or a company exempted under that Act from holding such a licence:
+289) in force immediately before the date of commencement of section 204 of the Securities and Futures (Amendment) Act 2017, or a company exempted under that Act from holding such a licence:

 (A) dealing in securities (other than any person licensed under the Financial Advisers Act (Cap.
 110));

 (B) fund management;

-(C) securities financing; or
+(C) securities financing;

-(D) providing custodial services for securities;
+(D) providing custodial services for securities,

+where the fees and compensatory payments are derived before the date of commencement of section 204 of the Securities and Futures (Amendment) Act 2017;

+[Act 4 of 2017 wef 08/10/2018]

+(via) a holder of a capital markets services licence licensed to carry on business in the following regulated activities under the Securities and Futures Act on or after the date of commencement of section 204 of the Securities and Futures (Amendment) Act 2017, or a company exempted under that Act from holding such a licence:

+(A) dealing in capital markets products (other than any person licensed under the Financial Advisers Act);

+(B) fund management;

+(C) product financing; or

+(D) providing custodial services,

+where the fees and compensatory payments are derived on or after the date of commencement of section 204 of the Securities and Futures (Amendment) Act 2017;

+[Act 4 of 2017 wef 08/10/2018]

 (vii) a collective investment scheme or closed-end fund as defined in the Securities and Futures Act that is constituted as a corporation;